AmineDiro/UFC-fighting-styles/README.md

 ### Result of PCA
 Well , well , well.

-Let's see what we've got, did we get the stereotypical Wrestle-Boxer, the Pure striker ?
+Let's see what we've got, did we get the stereotypical features of Wrestle-Boxer, the Pure striker or 'Specialist grappler' ?
-The heatmap below, shows wich combination of original features explain the variability in the data, wich is really a really useful insight when trying to cluster fighter's styles
+The heatmap below, shows wich combination of original features explain the variability in the data, wich is really a really useful insight when trying to wich combination of abilities explain different fighting styles
 ![MMA 'Fighting Styles'](https://github.com/AmineDiro/UFC-fighting-styles/blob/master/PCA_result.png?raw=true)

-1.CLuster 1 :
+1.Ability 1 :
 * Top 5 features :
 ```
 TIP_Control Time                             0.224394